top of page

 About Me

-I have an undergrad degree in the liberal arts, a master's degree in Educational Therapy, and I am a professional member of the Association of Educational Therapists.
+I have an undergrad degree in the liberal arts, a master's degree in Special Education with an emphasis in Educational Therapy, and I am a professional member of the Association of Educational Therapists.
 I have years of training in teaching reading, including to students with dyslexia, and I am a Certified Academic Language Practitioner.

 I myself am a parent of children with learning disabilities and am a fierce advocate for the right of all people to access education.
 I am passionate about literacy for all and inclusive, multi-modal education.